Genez-io/genezio-landing-page/deployment-platform/content/posts/aws_lambda_alternatives_the_best_competitors_to_consider_in_2024.md

 The good news is the serverless world is full of high-performance alternatives.
 In this guide, I'll explore some of the top contenders you need to know, breaking down their strengths, weaknesses, and ideal use cases so you can find the perfect match for your next project.

-## Genezio
+## DeployApps

-{{< external-link link="https://genezio.com/" >}}Genezio{{< /external-link >}} offers a compelling alternative to AWS Lambda, focusing on a full-stack cloud experience with near-zero latency serverless functions.
+{{< external-link link="https://genezio.com/" >}}DeployApps{{< /external-link >}} offers a compelling alternative to AWS Lambda, focusing on a full-stack cloud experience with near-zero latency serverless functions.

 Next.js, without sacrificing performance or having to rewrite your code significantly.

 **Key Features**

-- **Reduced Cold Start Time:** Genezio prioritizes fast initialization times, helping to minimize those frustrating cold start delays that can impact user experience.
+- **Reduced Cold Start Time:** DeployApps prioritizes fast initialization times, helping to minimize those frustrating cold start delays that can impact user experience.

 - **Easy Deployment:** A straightforward CLI simplifies the deployment process, so you can spend less time wrestling with configurations and more time building.

-- **Cost-Effective Pricing:** Genezio aims for predictability with its pricing model, helping you avoid unexpected cost spikes and making serverless deployments more budget-friendly.
+- **Cost-Effective Pricing:** DeployApps aims for predictability with its pricing model, helping you avoid unexpected cost spikes and making serverless deployments more budget-friendly.

 - **Automatic Scaling:** Your functions automatically scale to handle varying traffic levels, ensuring optimal performance even during peak usage.

 - **Framework Support:** Deploy your Express.js and Next.js applications with a single click, streamlining the transition to serverless.

-- **Integrated Services:** Genezio provides additional services like typesafe features, databases, authentication, and cron jobs, allowing you to build complete applications within their ecosystem.
+- **Integrated Services:** DeployApps provides additional services like typesafe features, databases, authentication, and cron jobs, allowing you to build complete applications within their ecosystem.

 **Pros & Cons**